mperezy/my-conky-config/README.md

   ```
 * If we didn't execute `modprobe -v nct6775` at every system start-up, we won't be able to see the fans information, that's why I added that command in **`conky-startup.sh`** to be executed at system start-up.

-* If those steps shared above, please go to the github issue thread shared before to try to find a solution for your motherboard.
+* If those steps shared above didn't work for you, please go to the github issue thread shared before to try to find a solution for your motherboard.

 ## Installation
 * Just copy the `.conkyrc` in `~/.conkyrc` with **`644`** permissions: